DesmondKarani/binary_trees/README.md

 - Desmond Karani

 ## Acknowledgments
-- Thanks to [Course/Program Name] for providing the project guidelines and learning materials.
+- Thanks to ALX-SE for providing the project guidelines and learning materials.
 - Acknowledge any other contributors or sources of inspiration.